javai222/javai/YvetteGermaine_Tismo.md

 **\<03/11/2026\>** : Comment by: <Casapao, Jasmin Ann M.>; You did well in coding and helping me in github, and you can improve by practicing and learning new in github.
 **\<03/14/2026\>** : Comment by: <Casapao, Jasmin Ann M.>; You did well in encapsulation activity and using github, and you can improve by learning more about oop and github.
 **\<03/15/2026\>** : Comment by: <Silva, Vinz Joseph R.>; You did well in creating a class of encapsulation and navigating the object , and you can improve by learning more efficient way to execute your code.
+**\<03/23/2026\>** : Comment by: <Casapao, Jasmin Ann M.>; You did well in inheritance activity. using github and helping me in github, and you can improve by learning more about inheritance and github.